 Gods Own Country Standing Head Strong

-God’s own country is going through a melancholy.
+God is own country is going through a melancholy.
 Kerala once a city known for its lush green hills, the relaxed backwaters, the food, and the coconut tree need our support and prayers.
 People of Kerala are going through a lot these days.
-357 people have lost their lives so far and don’t know how many more to be found.
+357 people have lost their lives so far and do not know how many more to be found.
 The monstrous flood destroyed around 906,400 hectares worth of crops.
 People lost their lives, their houses and their livelihood.

 Chief Minister Pinarayi Vijayan said that over 1 million people are staying in around 3277 relief camps.
 People from all over the country came to rescue.
 Volunteers are helping to clean the muddy homes as fast as possible so that people can return to their homes in Kozhikode, Malappuram, Wayanad, and also some parts of Pathanamthitta.

 The last recorded flood of this level was in the year 1924.
 It is said that over 1000 people lost their lives and we can only imagine the kind of calamity it brought.

 People wait for monsoon with their arms wide open but who would have thought that they would get affected by it like this?

 The Union Home Minister declared that Kerala flood is no less than a calamity.
 The magnitude of the flood and the amount of life being affected by it says nothing else but the calamity of severe nature.
 K. Santosh, director of Indian Meteorological Department, Thiruvananthapuram said that Kerala is finally getting some relief from rain and all the high alert news have been removed as the state is only seeing a moderate rainfall now.
 It has also been predicted that there will be no rainfall in the state for the next 5 days.